Gerry Cott

-Gerry left The Boomtown Rats in 1982, prior to the recording of the band's fifth album V Deep.
+Cott left The Boomtown Rats in 1982, prior to the recording of the band's fifth album V Deep.
 In 1984 he released the five-song album I Left My Hat in Haiti that included the single "Alphabet Town".
 "Alphabet Town" hit the Canadian charts, peaking at #90 during a 9-week run near the end of 1984.

-He is now an animal trainer and animal action supervisor in films and television with his company A-Z Animals, which followed on from a hobby and lifelong interest in animals and he is currently writing his first book.
+As of 2008, Cott was working as an animal trainer and animal action supervisor in films and television with his company A-Z Animals.
+He was also, reportedly, writing a book.